Blue-Kachina/fmcuttingboard/PushClipboardIntoFileMaker-Roadmap.md

 The `PushClipboardIntoFileMakerAction` currently writes fmxmlsnippet XML to the clipboard, but FileMaker does not recognize it as pasteable structured data in all scenarios.
 FileMaker requires specific clipboard formats (custom named formats on Windows like `Mac-XMSS` and `Mac-XMFD`, plus proper encoding/newline conventions) to identify content as objects rather than plain text.

-**Goal**: Ensure all supported fmxmlsnippet types (Scripts, Fields, Tables) paste into FileMaker as structured objects, matching FileMaker's native copy behavior.
+**Goal**: Ensure all supported fmxmlsnippet types paste into FileMaker as structured objects, matching FileMaker's native copy behavior.
+Currently supported on Windows: Scripts, Script Steps, Fields, Tables, Custom Functions, Value Lists, and Layout Objects.

 ---